knative/eventing/docs/spec/overview.md

 * _Feeds_ bridge the event source into the eventing framework.

-* _Flows_ abstract the path of an event from a source reaches an event consumer.
+* _Flows_ abstract the path of an event from a source takes to reach an event consumer.

 Typically, _Feeds_ perform out-of-cluster provisioning, while _Channels_ are within-cluster management of event delivery. _Flows_ is a higher order wrapper